 – Do not preach, reproach, threaten, punish, scold, or quarrel the alcoholic.

-Sometimes a crisis that allows the alcoholic to “bottom out”; You can convince the alcoholic of your need for help (job loss, accidents, arrests).
-Avoid excessive care at those times.
+Sometimes a crisis allows the alcoholic to “bottom out”; You can convince the alcoholic of your need for help (job loss, accidents, arrests).
+Avoid extreme care at those times.
 The crisis can be a trigger for recovery.
 Do not do anything to prevent the crisis from happening.
 Do not pay your checks without funds, or overdue bills, or apologize to the boss.
 The suffering you are trying to soften with such actions may be what the alcoholic needs to realize the seriousness of his situation.